 A good way to get started to see what other artists are doing.
-Search for as many artist websites that are similar to your style as you can.
+Search for as many artist websites similar to your style as possible.

 Start with this post, 7 Amazing Artist Websites – Inspiration For Artists.
 In this post, I highlight several artist websites with different layouts.
 This will you a good idea of what you can do with your website.